What Is a Floral Designer?

 Employment Outlook and Salary Information

 According to the BLS, the number of working floral designers is expected to decrease 8% between 2012 and 2022, with much of the employment decline resulting from a drop in floral shop purchases.
 Floral designers are increasingly found in grocery stores and other retail shops.
-The median salary among these professionals was $24,220 as of 2013, reports the BLS.
+The median annual salary among these professionals was $24,750 as of 2014, reports the BLS.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: